Hogan offers reward in Baltimore homicide. Some city leaders say he isn’t doing enough to stem violence.

 The clashes have continued through four mayors, stretching from former mayor Stephanie Rawlings-Blake to Scott, who is soon to finish his first year in office.

-Opinions about Hogan’s response to the crime range from appreciation to distain in the heavily Democratic city, where Hogan’s support among voters in 2018 was 10 percent higher than in 2014.
+Opinions about Hogan’s response to the crime range from appreciation to disdain in the heavily Democratic city, where Hogan’s support among voters in 2018 was 10 percent higher than in 2014.

-City Council member Zeke Cohen (D) criticized Hogan’s offer of a reward.
+City council member Zeke Cohen (D) criticized Hogan’s offer of a reward.

 “Gimmicks like offering a reward for a specific murder, while nice on the surface, don’t solve any of the underlying issues impacting Baltimore,” he said.

 Michael Ricci, a spokesman for Hogan, said rewards — particularly large ones — are “far from gimmicks.”
-Ricci also forwarded a news report of another Baltimore City council member who proposed legislation last month to create a fund to beef up rewards.
+Ricci also forwarded a news report of another Baltimore City Council member who proposed legislation last month to create a fund to beef up rewards.

 “What casts a negative light on the city are its politicians gratuitously trying to point fingers when the focus should be on a community that is hurting, grieving, and searching for answers,” he said in a statement.